mekowalski/react-nasa-images-app/NOTES.md

   - when user presses enter key, trigger search for images
   - eg: `orion` => displays list of images to orion
   - [x] Disable default from action
+  - console error: `TypeError: Cannot read property 'state' of undefined`, most common error message
+  - `this` in JS: JS thinks that `this` is equal to value `undefined`
+  - Rule: anytime you want to figure out the value of `this` is, look at WHERE the function is called

 ## NASA Image and Video Library
 - Root URL: `https://images-api.nasa.gov`